Exfoliating and Waxing | The Definitive Guide

 Exfoliation shouldn't be a cause of skin irritation, so it's not advised to exfoliate every single day.
 Each skin type is different, though, so we recommend you speak with your clients individually to offer precisely how often they should be exfoliating for optimal results.

 What Type Of Exfoliation Should I Use Before Waxing?

 There are a multitude of mechanical exfoliators available to prep the skin before waxing.

 Be mindful, though, that harsh exfoliators can irritate the skin, which is why we recommend gentle exfoliation before waxing.

 It is important to acknowledge a client’s skin type when referring to different methods to exfoliate before waxing.
 Most of the advice below is gentle enough for daily exfoliation for all skin types, but use your best judgement when advising your clients on how to exfoliate skin before waxing.

 Using an exfoliating mitt or glove is one of the most popular methods of body exfoliation and a go-to for reducing ingrown hairs.
-Efficient in its purpose, these gloves gently remove dead skin off the surface.
-Giving oneself a light rubdown once every two to three days can work wonders for the skin.
+These gloves gently remove dead skin off the surface efficiently and easily.
+With just a light rubdown once every two to three days, this mitt can work wonders on the skin.